0x8ff/Navi-Bot-2021/README.md

-# ⚠️ Navi - Multipurpose Discord Bot
+# Navi - Hacktoberfest 2021 Discord Bot
-This bot is not longer being worked on.
+⚠️ This bot is no longer in development.

 ## Dependencies
 - Python3.9+